anders94/order-matching-engine/README.md

 # order-matching-engine

-This order matching engine is implemented within PostgreSQL as stored procedutes.
+This order matching engine is an exchange implemented within PostgreSQL as stored procedutes.
 Database migrations are handled by `db-migrate` and `tape` is used for tests.

 This project is in its *early stages*.